 Juancho's Munchies is a local food truck serving up great Venezuelan cuisine.
 We highly recommend trying an arepa, which is a gluten-free grilled corn patty stuffed with all sorts of goodness, like black beans, cheese, avocado, meat, or veggies.
 Plus, if you visit them at Food Truck Friday, you can visit all the other trucks and carts for a second meal or dessert.

 FARM uses locally-sourced ingredients to create original dishes with global flavors.
 Many of their options are gluten-free, but the staff is very helpful, so if you have questions feel free to ask!
 While you can't go wrong with the dinner menu, we recommend you stop by for lunch and try the Napa Cabbage Tacos.
 These unique tacos are filled with spiced walnut "meat," pico de gallo, cilantro, dairy-free sour cream, and lime.

 King Dough has perfected their recipe for gluten-free crust.
-It holds up well to toppings, but also has the right balance of chewy and crispy.
+It holds up well to toppings but also has the right balance of chewy and crispy.
 You can get any of their uniquely-named specialty pizzas with GF crust, with meaty, vegetarian, and vegan options available.
-Our vegetarian favorites are the Potato Pie and the Stinky Pete.
+Vegetarian favorites are the Vegan Pile and the Stinky Pete.